-Edgardo Cortés has worked in elections for more than a decade, with experience in all facets of the electoral process including campaigns, non-partisan voter registration, federal election policy, and local and state election administration.
-He was appointed as Virginia’s first Commissioner of Elections on July 1, 2014, by Governor McAuliffe.
-In that role, he serves as agency head for the Virginia Department of Elections and as chief state election official for the Commonwealth of Virginia.
-Cortés served as the Deputy Secretary for the Virginia State Board of Elections (SBE) starting in February 2014.
+Edgardo Cortés has worked in elections for more than a decade, with experience in all facets of the electoral process including campaigns, non-partisan voter registration, federal and state election policy, and local and state election administration.

 As the first Virginia Commissioner of Elections, Cortés spearheaded voter registration and election administration modernization efforts in the Commonwealth.
 Accomplishments during Commissioner Cortés’ tenure include:

 - Establishing paperless voter registration at DMV locations

 - Fully integrating online DMV transactions with the online voter registration system